WhiteBIT Supports the Ukrainian National Football Team in the Advent of a Highly Anticipated Match

-Vilnius, Lithuania , March 05, 2024 (GLOBE NEWSWIRE) -- The highly anticipated match of the Ukrainian National Football Team is scheduled for March 26 in Wroclaw, Poland, against the winner of the Israel-Iceland match.
+Vilnius, Lithuania, March 08, 2024 (GLOBE NEWSWIRE) -- The highly anticipated match of the Ukrainian National Football Team is scheduled for March 26 in Wroclaw, Poland, against the winner of the Israel-Iceland match.
 In light of the ongoing russian invasion in Ukraine, the team's official cryptocurrency exchange partner, WhiteBIT, is launching a support campaign to bolster the players and fans during these challenging times.

 As part of the support campaign, WhiteBIT is launching a large-scale trading competition offering diverse pairs.
 This marks the first time in the exchange's history that participants can select from such a wide variety, including BTC/USDT, ETH/USDT, WBT/USDT, and many others.